xzzhang2/xzzhang2.github.io/pages/tutorials.md

 description: Xinzhi Zhang's workshops, talks, and tutorials
 ---

-I have lectured and organized several workshops and senimars on the application of programming and data analytics in digital media.
+I have lectured and organized several events, workshops, and senimars on the application of programming and data analytics in digital media.

 ---